DineshT-coder/HRMS/README.md

-# Employee Management System using Flask
+# Human Resource Manaeent System using Flask

-This Employee Management System is a web application built using Flask, a lightweight Python web framework.
+This Human Resource Management System is a web application built using Flask, a lightweight Python web framework.
 It allows businesses to manage their employee data efficiently.

 # Features
 ### User Authentication: Secure user authentication system for accessing the application.